 Deagel's reports, particularly the aforementioned research on North Korea, were also provided to the president during presidential briefings.
 Deagel thus provides information which is then used by global intelligence communities and governments.
 Here is a partial list of known Deagel partners and customers, according to their own websites: National Security Agency, North Atlantic Treaty Organization (NATO), Organization for Economic Co-operation and Development (OECD), the Organization for Security and Cooperation in Europe (OSCE), the Russian Defense Procurement Agency, Stratfor, the World Bank and the United Nations.

 The advantage of these forecasts is that the Deagel site has no conflict of interest in these forecasts.
 They are literally mercenaries.
 The site analyzes which budgets will be allocated to which markets to purchase military aircraft.
 That’s all that really matters to them.
 These forecasts are based on the reconciliation of various publicly available reports from institutions such as the CIA, the IMF and the UN.
 They also include a small amount of data from a variety of "dark sources" such as web gurus.
 But all of these sources are on the internet.
 The list is constantly evolving.
-Forecasts of population growth or decline, military spending, and purchasing power parity across countries around the world have fluctuated somewhat, but since 2015 one prediction has not changed: China will be the largest economy on the planet in 2025.
+Forecasts of population growth or decline, military spending, and purchasing power parity across countries around the world have fluctuated somewhat, but since 2015 one prediction has not changed: China will be the largest economy on the planet soon.

 To make matters even stranger, a statement on Deagel's predictions page apparently claims that the population movements are due to suicide and assures us that the organization is not "a merchant of death or satanic worship":